pelican-plugins/seo/README.md

 * Open Graph tags (if enabled)
 * Twitter Cards tags (if enabled)

+Please note that enabling SEO Enhancer will by default "beautify" HTML output produced by Pelican.
+To disable this behaviour set `SEO_ENHANCER_PRETTY_PRINT = False` in your Pelican settings.

 #### Robots.txt File

 The generated `robots.txt` file indicates to search engines which pages they should index.
 By default, search engine bots are allowed to crawl and index all pages.